1988–89 in English football: Diary of the season

 5 June 1989 – John Lyall, the longest-serving manager currently employed in the Football League, is sacked after 15 years in charge of relegated West Ham United.
 He had been with the club for 34 years, since joining them as an apprentice on leaving school in 1955 at the age of 15.

 7 June 1989 – Sheffield Wednesday sign 20-year-old striker Dalian Atkinson from Ipswich Town for £450,000.

 20 June 1989 – Leeds United sign midfielder Vinnie Jones from Wimbledon for £650,000.

 21 June 1989 – Gary Lineker ends three years in Spain with Barcelona to return to England in a £2 million move to Tottenham Hotspur.

 30 June 1989 – Billy Bremner is appointed manager of Doncaster Rovers for the second time succeeding caretaker manager Joe Kinnear.

 National team

+David Rocastle, Paul Gascoigne and Tony Cottee won their first international caps for England in a 1–0 friendly win over Denmark at Wembley.

+England began their World Cup qualifying campaign with a goalless draw in Group 2 against Sweden at Wembley.
+England drew 1–1 with Saudi Arabia in a friendly in Riyadh, with goalkeeper David Seaman making his international debut.

+England achieved their first wins of the World Cup qualifying series by defeating Albania 2–0 in Tirana and 5–0 at Wembley.
+Substitute Paul Gascoigne scored his first international goal in the latter game.

+Steve Bull, who scored 52 goals in all competitions for Third Division Wolverhampton Wanderers this season, scored on his international debut for England against Scotland at Hampden Park.
+England won 2–0 to take the Rous Cup.
+England then made it three wins from their opening four World Cup qualifying games with a 3–0 win over Poland at Wembley.

 FA Cup

 Liverpool won the Cup by beating Everton 3–2 at Wembley.
 Ian Rush, who had returned to Anfield after a year at Juventus the previous summer, scored twice.
 This year's FA Cup featured a famous upset as First Division Coventry City, who had won the competition two years earlier, sunk to a 2–1 loss in the third round at lowly Sutton United.
 The joy of the non-leaguers was ended emphatically though in the next round as they were thumped 8–0 by Norwich City.
 Also, Third Division Brentford went on an impressive run to the quarter-finals before losing to Liverpool at Anfield.